mathiasvkaiz/micromouse/capstone_report.md

 `Recursive Move` is an adoption of the `Recusrive Backtracker` algorithm.
 As we do not have a fully explored Maze yet (that would enable us to use the recursive search algorithm) i adopted the concept for exploring an unknown maze.
 All visited spots are tracked and the robot avoids to visit these spots again.
 Also the robot 'paints' a line behind itself.
 If the robot reaches a dead end or a corner where it cannot move into unvisited new cells it will erease one sport behind him and move back to this point and checks if there are still open spots.
 If not, it will again erase one spot behind it and move back.
 This means it moves back the drawn line until it reaches an open direction and proceeds in this direction.
 It will reach the goal but not necessarily the fastest way.

 `A Star` is somehow a heuristic apporach where it wants to take the shortest way even if not explored yet.
 In case it can proceed (no wall) will follow the assumed shortest heuristic way.
 In case it cannot proceed it recalulates, based on new sensor results, which new direction to take and adjusts the new heuristic values to the new path.
+Every visited cell is tracked and all open and known cells are marked for expansion. this means the robot will try a path and in case it gets into an dead end it moves back to the still open (and marked for expansion) cels and ries out new and unknown cells from there.
+That is why pitfalls like dead ends and circles are no issue for this algorithm.

 In **Search Phase** i tried out following techniques/algorithms
 - Recursive Search